 Jessica trained at Drama Centre in London & The Boris Shchukin Theatre Institute in Moscow.
 As well as many roles for The Globe Players she has also played Viola, Twelfth Night & Cordelia/The Fool, King Lear (The Yard Players) and Various, Precious Little (Jack Studio Theatre).
 She loves working with The Globe Players because she is passionate about making theatre accessible to younger audiences, hoping to inspire students to experience the importance of our imaginations and to fall in love with storytelling.

 Dauda Ladejobi (Sols) is a Nigerian born, award winning poet, rapper and workshop leader from East London.
-He has performed his poetry at the Rich mix, Barbican and Roundhouse along with various other venues promoting upcoming talent along with performing at the Edinburgh and Camden Fringe 2018.
-Most recently he was commissioned by Waltham Forest council to write a piece celebrating being awarded the Borough of Culture 2019.
+He has performed his poetry at the Rich Mix, Barbican and Roundhouse along with various other venues promoting upcoming talent, along with performing at the Edinburgh and Camden Fringe 2018.
+He was commissioned by Waltham Forest council to write a piece celebrating being awarded the Borough of Culture 2019.
 He also spearheads the Spoken, Not Stirred team that run a monthly Open Mic night in the Barking Broadway along with running workshops with schools, colleges and community groups.